openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 Such behaviour will simplify initial cloud-platform enablement and will reduce the necessity of reverse-engineering and replicating work that was already done by Red Hat engineers.

-### User Stories

-- As a cloud-provider affiliated engineer / platform integrator / RH partner I want to have a mechanism to signal Openshift's built-in operators about additional cloud-provider specific components so that I can inject my own platform-specific controllers into OpenShift to improve the integration between OpenShift and my cloud provider.

-  We are aware of examples of supplementing OKD installations with custom machine-api controllers, however, users are experiencing a lot of difficulties on this path due to the necessity of, literally, reverse engineering, manual management of generic MAPI controllers, and so on.

-- As a cloud provider whose platform is not integrated into OpenShift, I want to have the Cloud Controller Manager for my infrastructure running in OpenShift from the initial install.
-  Having a platform type that allows for the addition of operators or components which perform platform-specific functionality would help me to create better integrations between OpenShift and my infrastructure platform.

-### Goals

-- Reduce the necessity to make changes in "openshift/api", "openshift/library-go" and dependant infrastructure-related components during basic cloud-provider integration with OpenShift
-- Make a cloud provider integration process more accessible and simple to external contributors as well as for RH engineers
-- Provide a top-level description of the operation mode for affected components at the first steps
-- Introduce a somewhat "neutral" platform type, which would serve as a signal about an underlying cloud-provider presence

-### Non-Goals

-- describe concrete delivery mechanisms for cloud-provider specific components
-- cover new infrastructure provider enablement from the RHCOS side
-- describe specific changes for each affected component, aside no-op reaction to the new "External" platform type

-## Proposal

-Our main goal is to simplify a new cloud providers integration process with the OpenShift/OKD.
-To achieve this we are proposing to add new "External" [PlatformType](https://github.com/openshift/api/blob/51f399230d604fa013c2bb341040c4ad126e7309/config/v1/types_infrastructure.go#L128) along with respective Spec and Status structures into the "openshift/api".

-Such a generic platform type will serve as a signal for built-in Openshift operators about an underlying cloud-provider presence.
-Related PlatformSpec and PlatformStatus type structures will serve as a source of generic configuration information for the Openshift-specific operators.

-Having that special platform type will allow infrastructure partners to clearly designate when their OpenShift deployments contain components that replaces and/or supplement the core Red Hat components.

 ### Affected components

 This section enumerates OpenShift's components and briefly elaborates the future plans around this proposal.